About Us

 A MESSAGE FROM PAT PAVLAK, MA, LPC: TELEHEALTH ONLY

-Whether you’re feeling overwhelmed with life stressors, relationship issues, or dealing with difficult emotions, taking time to listen to what your feelings are telling you can help you take action to mentally feel much lighter.
+“Whether you’re feeling overwhelmed with life stressors, relationship issues, or dealing with difficult emotions, taking time to listen to what your feelings are telling you can help you take action to mentally feel much lighter.
 Self-awareness can be the key to creating meaningful changes.
 I primarily use mindfulness-based techniques to help adults and couples get unstuck, so they can identify goals and eliminate barriers to moving forward.
 I also offer Christian counseling for clients, if asked.

 My counseling style is empathetic and holistic.
 I use a strengths-based approach to collaborate with individual adults and couples to build on existing skills.
 I use different therapies based on each person’s need, including Solution Focused Therapy and Choice Therapy.
 I’ve worked with adults in an outpatient setting on a variety of issues, including substance abuse, relationship issues, stress management, poor self-esteem, grief and loss, depression, anxiety, life coaching, and personal growth development.

 I believe that in every stage of life, we can find joy and be intentional about creating this for ourselves.
-I am enthusiastic about helping each person find what they want for their life and then walking alongside to supply encouragement and support.
+I am enthusiastic about helping each person find what they want for their life and then walking alongside to supply encouragement and support.”

 A MESSAGE FROM REBECCA SHOEMAKER, MA, LPC, NCC, CCATP, C-DBT: TELEHEALTH ONLY

-A MESSAGE FROM BERNADETTE VERA, BA, MA:
+A MESSAGE FROM BERNADETTE VERA, MA/EdS, LAPC, NCC:

-“As a Professional Counselor, I value collaboration while building our cornerstone of trust in the therapeutic relationship.
+“As a Licensed Associate Professional Counselor, I value collaboration while building our cornerstone of trust in the therapeutic relationship.
 This will pave the way to nurturing a meaningful and fulfilling experience supporting your next steps forward, and trust in your authentic self.
 I aim to invite a warm, respectful, non-judgmental, and safe experience that emphasizes my role of leveraging expertise yet remaining a student to your life.
 I value your story, and this is your journey.
-I am here as a stepping stone to unveil your strengths, assist positive trajectories, and guide your self-discovery toward the forward motion you desire.
+I am here as a steppingstone to unveil your strengths, assist positive trajectories, and guide your self-discovery toward the forward motion you desire.

 I meld Person-centered and Cognitive Behavioral theoretical approaches in our committed fulfilling experience together.
 We will move through a lifestyle approach that encourages mind-body connection promoting a healthy well-being and catalyzing the agency in your life.